NexarDeveloper/nexar-comment-demo-wpf/README.md

 - `Nexar.Comment` - WPF application, comment browser
 - `Nexar.Client` - GraphQL StrawberryShake client

+## Prerequisites

+You need your Altium Live credentials and have to be a member of at least one Altium 365 workspace.

+In addition, you need an application at [nexar.com] with the Design scope.
+Use the application client ID and secret and set environment variables `NEXAR_CLIENT_ID` and `NEXAR_CLIENT_SECRET`.

 ## How to use

-In order to see anything useful in the app, you need your Altium Live credentials and have to be a member of at least one Altium 365 workspace.

 Open the solution in Visual Studio.
 Ensure `Nexar.Comment` is the startup project, build, run.